FazeFlynn/SPM-Class/readme.md

 ## **10. Software Reengineering**

-Software **reengineering** involves restructuring existing software to improve its performance, maintainability, and adaptability.
+Software **reengineering** aka **Software Reverse Engineering** involves restructuring existing software to improve its performance, maintainability, and adaptability.
 It includes activities such as code analysis, reverse engineering, and refactoring.

 ### **Advantages**
 - Improved maintainability